Partial compactification of stability manifolds via massless semistable objects: Comparisons with other constructions

-\begin{example} Recall the description of $\eqstab{A_2}$ in \S\ref{a2}.
-In each stability condition in $\stab{A_2}$ the semistable objects are, up to shift, a subset of at least two of $\{s,e,t\}$ where $s$ and $t$ are the two simple representations and $e$ the extension between them.
-It follows that the masses of objects in $\mathcal{S}=\{s,e,t\}$ determine the masses of all objects.
-This remains true for lax stability conditions in $\lstab{A_2}$.
-Therefore it suffices to consider the map
+\begin{example} Let $\CC = \Db(A_2)$.
+By \cref{subsec:A2}, the semistable objects of a point in $\Stab{A_2}$ are, up to shift, two or all three objects from $\mathcal{S} \coloneqq \{s,e,t\}$ where $s$ and $t$ are the two simple representations and $e$ the extension between them.
+It follows that the masses of $s$, $e$, and $t$ determine the masses of all objects.
+This remains true for $\StabL{A_2}$.
+So it suffices to consider

 The image is cut out by the inequalities $x_0,x_1,x_2>0$ (the masses are strictly positive) together with the cyclic permutations of the inequality $x_0-x_1+x_2\leq 0$ (the mass of an extension is bounded by the sum of the masses of its factors).
-If we normalise so that $x_0+x_1+x_2=1$ then the image can be viewed as the shaded triangle, with vertices omitted, in the $2$-simplex in Figure~\ref{a2 Thurston compactification}.
+If we normalise so that $x_0+x_1+x_2=1$ then the image can be viewed as the shaded triangle, with vertices omitted, in the $2$-simplex in \cref{fig:A2 Thurston compactification}.
 In particular we see that the map is not injective because when, for example, $e$ is unstable the masses of $s$ and $t$ do not suffice to determine their phases.
-The three boundary points in $\pcQstab{A_2}$ where the masses of $s$, $e$ and $t$ respectively vanish are mapped to the three omitted vertices.
-So in this example, $\pcQstab{A_2}$ surjects onto Bapat, Deopurkar and Licata's compactification, and the boundaries coincide.
+The three boundary strata in $\PStabL{A_2}$ where the masses of $s$, $e$ and $t$ respectively vanish are mapped to the three omitted vertices.
+So in this example, $\PStabQ{A_2}$ surjects onto Bapat, Deopurkar and Licata's compactification, and the boundaries coincide.
 The boundary points correspond precisely to the functionals $\overline{\mathrm{hom}}(c)$ for $c\in \mathcal{S}$.

 \end{example}